 It's not a fixed fee - some may do it cheaper.

-Assessors must be members of the Green Deal scheme, and there are around 510 organisations to choose from.
+Assessors must be members of the Green Deal scheme.
+There are over 500 organisations to choose from.
 Some are nationwide, some are local outfits serving specific areas - search for an assessor near you.

 Costs for the assessment tend to vary from £99 to £150, but £120 is typical.